 Right now, the minimum wage in the United States is $7.25.
 If it takes you 3 hours to make a project, that's $21.75 before you even buy the fabric, pattern, and required notions.
 You can easily buy a garment for that price at big box stores like Walmart, JC Penny, or Target.

 Before sewing your own clothing, be sure you know your measurements.
-Having the correct numbers is going to assure that your finished piece fits like a dream.
-Otherwise, it's a waste of materials and money.
 This page has several infographics for measurements and so much more to help you figure out your figure: What Size Am I? & Other Sizing Woes Solved

 What Kind of Clothes Are You Making and Buying?